Shashikumar-ezhilarasu/CodeCraft/README.md

 - HTML: Used for structuring the content of the website.
 - CSS: Used for styling and layout design.
-- JavaScript: Used for dynamic interactions (if applicable).

 ## Project Structure